jamesob/biketrip/_posts/2011-6-11-Day-25-Tulsa-swing.md

 We looked around a moment at the convoy of trucks branded by bicycle companies and the bars across the street.
 The sun was just setting.
-We continued the hunt for Wen by crossing the racecourse at the go-ahead of a cop working the crossing.
+We continued the hunt for Wendelene by crossing the racecourse at the go-ahead of a cop working the crossing.

 All sides of the closed street were pulsing with laughter and drinking.
 The